 Students to whom this exception applies will be exempted from acquiring course credits that must be attained from Research Seminars.
 However, they are required to complete the Research Seminars they are taking in their final semester.
 If a student intends to complete his or her master's degree program in the middle of a semester, completion of the Research Seminars taken in the prior semester will be sufficient.
-(Article 14 of the Rules on Graduate Learning)
+(Article 13 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies)